proochster/shortcode/Readme.md

 3. When ready subimt a pull request to the `dev` branch (`https://github.com/proochster/shortcode/tree/dev`).

-# Creating a new collections
+# Creating a new collection

 1. Add the new collection in `/_config.yml` file following this structure. `HTML` collection was used in the example below.
 For the collection icon checkout [Font Awesome](https://fontawesome.com/cheatsheet)